mariamsayedd/Travelling-Website/README.md

 - **MongoDB**
 - **EJS**

-**Note**: Most of the frontend (EJS templates) was already prepared.
+**Note**: Most of the frontend (HTML & CSS) was already prepared.
 The focus of this project is on backend development and integrating the frontend with the server logic.

 It allows users to:
 - Register and log in.